-At the University of Leeds our research aims to help to create socially, environmentally and economically sustainable cities.
-Our researchers play leading roles in national and international cities research, working on a variety of projects in a number of areas including:
+Our research aims to help to create socially, environmentally and economically sustainable cities.
+It is rooted in the insight that cities are complex and interacting systems.
+Our researchers play leading roles in national and international cities research, working on projects in a number of areas including:

 - examining the resilience of infrastructure systems